yshimizu1217/yshimizu1217.github.io/content/aboutMe.md

 authorbox: false
 sidebar: false
 menu: main
+weight: 9999
 ---

 I have been working with network equipment for over 20 years.
 I also have experience building Linux and Windows Server.
+I am posting an article on [Qiita](https://qiita.com/yshimizu).

 ### OS with installation experience.